Billet isn't live yet. Launching late 2026. Join the waitlist →

 How to Add a Real Signature Workflow to QuickBooks in 2026

 QuickBooks Online’s built-in signature capture has always been thin: in-person only, finger-on-screen, limited to estimates and invoices in the mobile app, with no remote signing, no GPS, no offline capture, and no proof of delivery.
 To make matters worse, Intuit’s new invoice experience dropped the in-person signature option, so some businesses that used to capture signatures on the older layout can no longer find the feature.
-This guide shows how to add a complete signature workflow (invoices, estimates, and proof of delivery, with two-way sync) for $5 per user per month, plus a 5-minute setup walkthrough.
+This guide shows how to add a complete signature workflow (invoices, estimates, and proof of delivery, with two-way sync), plus a 5-minute setup walkthrough.

 The three options